- Economics

 - Answering Challenges to Advanced Economies

-When the conference was held, in May 2025, inflation was still stubbornly above the Federal Reserve’s 2% target.
-Further, as Hoover Director Condoleezza Rice stated in her welcoming remarks, the United States is “experiencing an avalanche of uncertainty,” with everything about the international order in question, including the US role in it.
+Each year, the conference brings together academics, policymakers, media members, and others to consider the issues affecting monetary policy, both in the United States and worldwide.
+In her welcoming remarks to the conference, Hoover Director Condoleezza Rice sets the tone, stating that the United States is “experiencing an avalanche of uncertainty,” with everything about the international order in question, including the United States’ role in it.

 Contents